“Why do we need the darkness of the night to see the stars?”

 And everything that made you

-Not with the mind, not even with the heart
+Not with my mind, or even my heart

 Learning that there could be an eruption of sweet and sour at once